-A safari is usually a crucial part of any trip to South Africa, and there is no better safari destination than the Kruger National Park.
-Or one of its adjacent private game reserves.
-Words cannot describe the thrill of tracking a leopard on the hunt or observing a breeding herd of elephants at a waterhole.
+A safari is usually a crucial element of any South Africa trip.
+And there is no better safari destination than the Kruger National Park.
+Words cannot describe the thrill of tracking a leopard on the hunt.
+Or observing a breeding herd of elephants at a waterhole.
+A Kruger safari can be in the National Park itself.
+Or in one of its adjacent private game reserves.

-The Greater Kruger Park is the safari destination for many of our guests, given the unsurpassed concentration and diversity of wildlife on offer.
-It consists of the vast Kruger National Park.
-As well as the Sabi Sands, Timbavati and Thornybush private game reserves amongst others.
 Some of these game reserves share an open border with the Kruger Park.
 So animals move freely between watering holes.
-These private game reserves in turn comprise of a number of game lodges who co-operate together to conserve their valuable heritage.
+These massive private game reserves offer several game lodges who co-operate to conserve their valuable heritage.

 We recommend spending at least three nights on your Kruger Park safari, preferably more.
-Many of our guests like to combine two safari areas to see different habitat and thus different wildlife.
-You can combine the Sabi Sand Game Reserve with the Timbavati or with one of the private concessions in the Kruger National Park.
-Or you can mix a Kruger Park safari with a completely different safari destination such as Madikwe Game Reserve, northern KwaZulu Natal, Botswana and Zambia or Zimbabwe.
+Many guests like to combine two safari areas to see different habitat and thus different wildlife.
+So you can combine the Sabi Sand Game Reserve with the Timbavati.
+Or with one of the private concessions in the Kruger National Park.
+Or you can enjoy a Kruger Park safari and then head to a completely different safari destination such as Madikwe Game Reserve, northern KwaZulu Natal, Botswana and Zambia or Zimbabwe.

 These are some of the best rated places to visit in Kruger based on popularity and experience rating by our travelers

 We arrange trips to more than 100+ destinations throughout the African continent.